kessler/pluggage/readme.md

 ## Host/Load plugins in your code

 A plugin host manages discovery and lifecycle of plugins.
 It can also expose an api to them.
 To install a plugin simply `npm install your-plugin` in the host application.

+Using `exact` or `prefix` in the `host(...)` options will make pluggage automatically load and initialize packages that were `npm` installed.

 ```js
 const pluggage = require('pluggage')